Do English Studies students get the learning resources they need?

-Mostly yes.
-In National Student Survey (NSS) comments, students are broadly positive about learning resources: 67.7% of statements are positive and the sentiment index is +33.6, across 14,058 comments.
-The main risk is equity of access, with disabled students trailing peers by −7.4 points and younger students slightly less positive than mature students by −2.2.
-For English studies (non-specific) within the Common Aggregation Hierarchy used sector‑wide, this extract does not yet include discipline‑level metrics, so we apply these sector patterns to prioritise accessible reading lists, flexible access and timely support for English cohorts.
+English Studies students usually rate learning resources positively, but the headline figure hides an access problem institutions should not ignore.
+In National Student Survey (NSS) comments, 67.7% of statements about learning resources are positive and the sentiment index is +33.6 across 14,058 comments, yet disabled students trail peers by -7.4 points and younger students are slightly less positive than mature students by -2.2.
+For English studies (non-specific) within the Common Aggregation Hierarchy used sector-wide, this extract does not yet include discipline-level metrics, so these sector patterns are the best guide for improving reading-list access, flexible provision and timely support for English cohorts.

 Are learning platforms and libraries accessible?

-Digital platforms such as ELE and Moodle are gateways to texts and coursework.
-Prioritise frictionless access to online libraries and databases, provide alternative formats by default, and make assistive routes explicit at the point of need.
-Use student surveys and NSS comments to audit accessibility, maintain an “accessibility backlog”, and publish resolution times.
-Integrate student voice into platform decisions so changes reflect real usage.
+Digital platforms such as ELE and Moodle are the route into texts, lecture materials and coursework, so access problems quickly become learning problems.
+Prioritise smooth entry to online libraries and databases, provide alternative formats by default, and make assistive routes explicit at the point of need.
+Use student surveys and NSS comments to audit accessibility, maintain an "accessibility backlog", and publish resolution times so students can see barriers being removed.

 Do recorded and live lectures support English analysis?